Easy Money (1983 film): Box office

-Easy Money opened theatrically on August 19, 1983 and earned $5,844,974 in its opening weekend, ranking number one at the domestic box office, toppling the prior three-week #1 run of National Lampoon's Vacation.
+Easy Money opened theatrically on August 19, 1983, and earned $5,844,974 in its opening weekend, ranking number one at the domestic box office, toppling the prior three-week #1 run of National Lampoon's Vacation.
 By the end of its run, the film grossed $29,309,766.

 Critical reception

 On Rotten Tomatoes, the film holds a 64% approval rating based on 11 reviews.
 Writing in the Chicago Tribune, critic Gene Siskel gave the film three stars out of four.
 He wrote that "the big discovery in the comedy 'Easy Money' is that Rodney Dangerfield, unlike most stand-up comics, does not need dialogue to be funny.
 He is funny just standing still—or his version of standing still, which includes nervous twitching, profuse sweating, pained expressions and rolling of the eyes."
 Siskel also called Easy Money "a film that's easy to like" and also praised Pesci's performance, calling him "the unsung hero of 'Easy Money,' an actor whose very appearance gives this little film a lot of class."

 Roger Ebert of the Chicago Sun-Times gave the film a mixed rating, 2.5 stars out of 4.
-While Dangerfield had many funny scenes, Ebert felt the film was poorly-edited and suffered by blunting the "cynical and hard-edged" elements of Dangerfield's stage persona in an attempt to make him more likable.
+While Dangerfield had many funny scenes and the supporting cast was effective, Ebert felt the film was poorly-edited and suffered by blunting the "cynical and hard-edged" elements of Dangerfield's stage persona in an attempt to make him more likable.